yias/socketStream/README.md

 The C++ implementaion of md5 checksum is a RSA Data Security, Inc. MD5 Message-Digest Algorithm, borrowed from zedwood in this [link](http://www.zedwood.com/article/cpp-md5-function).
 Desides the md5 implementation, the rest of the code is distributed under the GNU GPLv3 license.

+The package requires at least C++11 or Python version greater or equal to 2.7.

 ## Set-up
 1) Open a terminal or command prompt (on Windows) and navigate to your workspace.
 In your workspace folder, create a folder called "dependencies" to contain the cpp dependencies (if it doesn't already exist)